Ecodes-lab/Ecodes-lab/README.md

 >
 > - 📱 I love building mobile applications.
 > - 🏗️ I'm looking to collaborate on mobile application projects
-> - 💻 My current stacks are Swift, SwiftUI, CoreData, Realm, React Native, Flutter, and Firebase
+> - 💻 My current stacks are Swift, SwiftUI, CoreData, Realm, React Native, Flutter, Firebase, and more
 > - ☎️ Reach me via [ LinkedIn](https://www.linkedin.com/in/chukwubuikem-onyedika-chukwudi-401667189/) or [ ✉️ mail](chukwubuikemchukwudi@gmail.com)
 > - 😎 Fuelled by 💦 water and 🎧 music while at work.
 > - 💼 Currently open to remote jobs